Thomas C. Sharp: Warsaw Signal and anti-Mormonism

 Sharp moved to Warsaw, Illinois, in September 1840.
 Approximately 18 months earlier, Latter Day Saints had begun to arrive in the same county and settle in the town of Commerce, which by 1840 had been renamed Nauvoo.
 In November, Sharp and a business partner purchased a Warsaw newspaper entitled Western World, which they renamed Warsaw Signal in 1841.
 Sharp used the paper to promote his opposition to the Mormon presence in Hancock County.

-Within a few months, "Old Tom Sharp," as he was called, had become a strong opponent of the Latter Day Saints.
+Within a few months, "Old Tom Sharp," as he was called, had become an opponent of the Latter Day Saints.
 Sharp and some associates formed the Anti-Mormon Party to oppose Mormon influences in Hancock County.
-In 1841, Joseph Smith noted in his journal that Sharp "devoted his entire time to slandering, to lying against and misrepresenting the Latter-day Saints."
 Sharp also opposed non-Mormons who assisted or were sympathetic to the Latter Day Saints, dubbing them "Jack Mormons".
 Due to financial losses, Sharp was forced to sell the Signal to its original owner in 1842.

 In 1842, Sharp ran as a candidate for the Hancock County seat in the Illinois House of Representatives as a representative of the Whig Party.
 His principal opponent was William Smith, a Mormon apostle who ran for the Democratic Party.
 Smith won the election easily as a result of overwhelming support from Mormon voters in Nauvoo.

 In February 1844, Sharp resumed ownership of the Warsaw Signal.
 The Signal was vigorously anti-Mormon in its editorial stance.
 In a June 11, 1844 editorial, Sharp wrote: